This article originally appeared on VICE UK.

 Are you not angry though?
 I am, although I'm conflicted because his housing stuff is bloody brilliant and aaargh, I can't decide.

 Well I don't know why I would feel a natural affinity to a working-class autodidact with backcombed hair who talks too fast.
 I don't want to attack him.
 What he's doing is more useful than what most people who are attacking him will probably ever do.
 Which is that he's making people who never thought they could talk about politics, talk about politics.
-He's democratising democracy.
-He's depoliticising politics.
-If you're 12 or 13 and you see what he's doing, within three months you will have read more than he has and realised that not voting is the wrong thing.
+He's democratizing democracy.
+He's depoliticizing politics.
+If you're 12 or 13 and you see what he's doing, within three months you will have read more than he has and realized that not voting is the wrong thing.

 Then every other company in this country who are tax dodging would shit them–fucking–selves.
 He doesn't need to die for it.
 That thing where the Guardian said there are nine companies in the world who are responsible for global warming… go and sit outside them!
 There's only nine.
 If you don't believe in voting, then go and hit their fucking markets, hit the stock exchange.

 You told me that in the third part of your fictional trilogy, How to Change the World, we see the characters of Johanna Morrigan and John Kite 20 years later.
 We leave them in 1997 at the end of Britpop and then we hit them 20 years later, when they form the unseen coalition…